 Because multiple layers all exist within the same deployment, they all fail when the system is compromised.
 The most important concern in such a scenario is the integrity of your data.

-As will be discussed below, NetApp’s Cloud Volumes ONTAP (formerly ONTAP Cloud) avoids that whole scenario and allows you to ensure 100% data integrity so you can meet your RPO.
+As will be discussed below, NetApp’s Cloud Volumes ONTAP (formerly ONTAP Cloud) avoids that whole scenario and allows you to ensure 100% data integrity so you can ensure RPO=0.

 Bouncing Back to Uptime

 The same failures that can threaten data—failing disks, networks, and cloud infrastructure—can be equally threatening for uptime.

 When cloud services fail, as they inevitably will, you have to ensure that your enterprise application has as low a recovery time objective (RTO) as possible.

 Getting back online is key.